inukshuk/jekyll-scholar/README.md

     require 'jekyll/scholar'

-Alternatively, add `jekyll-scholr` to your `gem` array in you configuration:
+Alternatively, add `jekyll-scholar` to your `gem` list in your Jekyll
+configuration:

     gem: ['jekyll-scholar']